FredHutch/coop/index.md

   actions:
     - label: "Read Latest"
       url: /posts/
-excerpt: "The Bioinformatics & Data Science Cooperative"
+excerpt: "A blog for the Bioinformatics & Data Science Cooperative at Fred Hutch"
 feature_row:
   - title: "Posts"
     excerpt: "See posts from the Coop."